 a.
-Work Plan.
-No later than six (6) months after the date of disbursement of the Grant funds, Grantee shall submit, for District approval, a Work Plan describing how the matching funds will be spent to , through

-District's approval shall be based upon the Work Plan's consistency with this Agreement, the Conservation Easement, the Recreation Covenant, and the purpose of the Project as approved.
-The Work Plan shall include: 1) a general description of the Project, including conceptual and, if available, construction plans; 2) a timeline or schedule for Project Implementation, including final Project Implementation date or identified to accomplish the Project and reflecting the required match.
+Work Plan. [only required if rest/dev are part of Project or match] No later than six (6) months after the date of disbursement of the Grant funds, Grantee shall submit, for District approval, a Work Plan describing how the matching funds will be spent to [plan, design, conduct CEQA analysis, obtain permits, construct, manage, restore, operate and maintain the property] through [5 years from the date the Board accepted the Project into the Program], The District's approval shall be based upon the Work Plan's consistency with this Agreement, the Conservation Easement, the Recreation Covenant, and the purpose of the Project as approved.
+The Work Plan shall include: 1) a general description of the Project, including conceptual and, if available, construction plans; 2) a timeline or schedule for Project Implementation, including final Project Implementation date [5 years from the date the Board accepted the Project into the Program - if restoration is part of Project or for match]; 3) restoration planting success standards; 4) corrective action plan for failure to meet success criteria; and 5) a detailed account of how the matching funds will be expended, including how much, for what tasks, and on what schedule or a detailed budget, including expenditure of District funds as well as the matching funds identified to accomplish the Project and reflecting the required 1:1 match.
 The Work Plan may be amended from time to time with District's written approval.
 Such approval shall not be unreasonably withheld.